-- Integrated use of FYM/compost/biogas slurry at 2.5 tonnes per hectare with 50% recommended dose of fertilizer plus Rhizobium inoculation helps in saving 50% of chemical fertilizers (especially recommended for low fertile and paddy soils). - Seed inoculation should be done 10-12 hours before sowing.
-To inoculate 10 Kg seed of pulses, add 100 g gur (jaggery) + 20g gum arabica + heat-up for 30 minutes to prepare homogenous mixture, cool and add a packet (200-250 g) of culture and mix thoroughly.
+- Integrated use of FYM/Compost/biogas slurry at 2.5 tonnes per hectare with 50% recommended dose of fertilizer plus Rhizobium inoculation helps in saving 50% of chemical fertilizers (especially recommended for low fertile and paddy soils). - Seed inoculation should be done 10-12 hours before sowing.
+To inoculate 10 Kg seed of pulses, add 100 g gur (jaggery)+ 20g gum arabica + heat-up for 30 minutes to prepare homogenous mixture, cool and add (200-250 g) a packet of culture and mix thoroughly.
 Pour this slurry over the heap of seed to be treated.
 Mix the seed homogenously with hands.
-Spread the treated seeds over clean surface for drying for about an hour before sowing. - In acid soils Rhizobium inoculated seed should also be treated with 1.5 Kg of finely powdered lime (CaCO3, 300 mesh) and keep for 5 minutes after thorough mixing to make uniform pellets. - Use of micro-nutrients like Zn, B, Mo and Fe helps in improving productivity. - Foliar spraying of 0.5 kg ZnSo4 ha with 0.25 kg lime for Zn deficiency. - One kg Sodium molybdate per hectare for Mo deficiency. - Soil application of ZnSO4 @ 25 kg/ha to one crop on Zn deficient soils is helpful to both, the crops and pulse based cropping system. - Foliar spray of B @ 0.5-1.0 kg per hectare or soil application of 5-10 kg borax per hectare enhances grain yield on boron deficient soils. - Spray 1% FeSO4 to recoup from Fe deficiency. - Liming is essential for pulse crops grown on acid soils. - Give 2 post-sowing irrigation (at branching & flowering) for better fertilizer utilization. - Weeds cause a reduction of 25-75% in seed yield of pulses.
+Spread the treated seeds over clean surface for drying for about an hour before sowing. - In acid soils Rhizobium inoculated seed should be treated with 1.5 Kg of finely powdered lime (CaCO3, 300 mesh) and kept for 5 minutes after through mixing and then uniform pellets are made. - Use of micro-nutrients like Zn, B, Mo and Fe helps in improving productivity. - Foliar spraying of 0.5 KgZnSo4 ha with 0.25 Kg lime for Zn deficiency. - One Kg Sodium molybdate per hectare for Mo deficiency. - Soil application of ZnSO4 @ 25 Kg/ha to one crop on Zn deficient soils is helpful to both, the crops and pulse based cropping system.

+- Foliar spray of B @ 0.5-1.0 Kg per hectare or soil application of 5-10 Kg borax per hectare enhances grain yield on boron deficient soils. - Spray 1% FeSO4 to recoup from Fe deficiency. - Liming is essential for pulse crops grown on acid soils. - Give 2 post-sowing irrigation (at branching & flowering) for better fertilizer utilization. - Weeds cause a reduction of 25-75% in seed yield of pulses.
 The field, therefore, must be free from weeds especially between 4 and 6 weeks after sowing of crop.